sfigg/commercialization-public/test/wpt/snapshotondemand.md

 ## SnapshotOnDemand

-Takes one time snapshot of Snapshot type for the specified processes then exports to the trace buffers.
-The snapshot has to be configured prior to call this API.
+Takes one time snapshot for the given **SnapshotType** for the specified processes then exports to the trace buffers.
+The snapshot has to be configured before calling this API.

 ## Syntax